 A college degree is preferred, but often not required.

 Requirements for this job may vary, but for local-based openings, the job may require you to speak the local language and be familiar with local culture to be able to assess local search inquiries properly.
 This is often indicated in the job listing, so take note.

 Some companies require you to take a search engine agent exam or go through unpaid training before getting started.

-The perfect candidate for this job is someone who has exceptional research skills, a member of the top social media networks, and familiar with both foreign and local events and pop culture.
-For localized positions, you must be fluent in the required language.
+The perfect candidate for this job is someone who has exceptional research skills, is a member of the top social media networks, and is familiar with both foreign and local events and pop culture.

 Of course, you should be very familiar with how search engines work, especially Google.

-Do note that most companies only allow one job per IP address, so two people from the same household can’t apply to the same job.
+Do note that most companies only allow one job per IP address, so two people from the same household may not be able to apply for the same job.

 Once you pass the exam or training, you have to commit to at least 10 hours weekly until the project expires.
 For jobs that require you to use your own search history, you shouldn’t have privacy issues.